illutek/kliekskeV2/readme.md

 ## Navigation
-Displaying the main-menu with css no JS, the menu-items = main-navigation
+Displaying the main-menu with CSS no JS, the menu-items = Drupal's main-navigation

 ``` scss
 &__checkbox:checked ~ &__nav {